 1. Equip them with project management software.

 Managing multiple employees under any conditions is difficult, but on a construction or field service site it’s even tougher.
-And with just 10% of construction projects coming within 10% of their proposed deadlines, efficiency is key.
+And with just 10% of construction projects coming in under their proposed deadlines, efficiency is key.
 To ease the load on your PMs, equip them with project management software to help their sites run smoother.
 With tools like Procore or BuilderTrend, your managers will be able to keep their crews on track to complete projects on time, and raise red flags to stakeholders if necessary.

 2. Regularly host management meetings.